Nanya Aku-Ki Sanders – NAS, Houston, Texas

 Water 4 The World

 N’anya is from the 3rd ward in Houston.
-Art and the expression of feeling through art has always been something she has been passionate about, especially since she was a quiet kid.
+Art and the expression of feeling through art have always been something she has been passionate about, especially since she was a quiet kid.
 She believes it’s important for people to be able to express themselves in some form, rather than through literary, performing, or visual arts.
 Nanya’s inspiration for this piece was her love for water and its many uses.
 Using diverse backgrounds she shows the various ways water connects us, regardless of our different identities.

-Kite fabricated by Sam King of Anacortes, Washington |
+Kite fabricated by Sam King of Anacortes, Washington

 Christian Baden Powell, Marble Falls, Texas